14 Best Rebounder Trampolines for a Low-Impact Workout That’s Easier on Joints

 JumpSport has been making trampolines for a long time, and in 1995, one of their co-founders came up with the idea of adding a safety net to large outdoor trampolines.
 Years later, the company started making small fitness trampolines like this one.

-Morris recommends this trampoline for folks who are looking for one with basic features.
+Morris recommends this indoor trampoline for folks who are looking for one with basic features.
 It doesn’t have a handlebar, for one.
 “This sturdy and secure trampoline is a bit smaller [than some], with a frame diameter of 39 inches, but is also constructed of 36 cords, so you won’t have to worry about it breaking during the height of the workout,” she says.

-The trampoline lets you customize your workout a bit with adjustable tension settings, and is designed to provide a “smooth, cushioned, yet lively bounce.”
+The small trampoline lets you customize your workout a bit with adjustable tension settings, and is designed to provide a “smooth, cushioned, yet lively bounce.”
 Its legs are bent rather than straight for added stability and safety.

 Pros: Quiet, adjustable tension, long warranty compared to some brands.